MultiSafepay/docs/content/developer/iframes.md

 Although MultiSafepay doesn't prohibit embedding a payment page as an `<iframe>`, we don't recommend it.
 This is because:

-- Some payment methods may not work if you use an `<iframe>` for privacy and security reasons.
+- Some payment methods may not work if you use an `<iframe>`, for privacy and security reasons.
 - Some banks use scripts that can't load in `<iframe>` elements.
 - Modern browsers' safety checks on `<iframe>` elements are very strict, which might block them.